nickkats1/bert_t5_tfid_data_jobs/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1nw9vjsx-qESPT1oCcv7Yj5X-Ra7ssRH2)

-This is from Kaggle, I usually do not share things from kaggle, but I like this so much.
-This brave, and hard-working individual, scrappred 1000 job postings relating to the following: Machine Learning Engineer, Data Science, Software Engineer, and 'other jobs'.
+This is from Kaggle, I usually do not share things from Kaggle, but I like this so much.
+This brave, and hard-working individual, scrapped 1000 job postings relating to the following job titles: Machine Learning Engineer, Data Science, Software Engineer, and 'other jobs'.

 ## Requirements
 ```bash
 pip install -r requirements.txt
 ```